-After his marriage, Khnopff lived with his new family in a home on boulevard General Jacques about one hundred meters from Villa Khnopff.
+After the marriage, Khnopff lived with his new family in a home on boulevard General Jacques about one hundred meters from Villa Khnopff.
 He forbade his wife to enter his studio, the space consecrated to his work.
-They divorced in 1911 and Marthe married again 1916; she died November 27, 1958.
-Marriage seems to have altered Khnopff's portrayals of women.
+They divorced in 1911 and Marthe married again in 1916; she died November 27, 1958, outliving Khnopff by decades Marriage seems to have altered Khnopff's portrayals of women.
 His later works, executed mostly in pastel, are often nudes and not the idealized, marmoreal images of the pre-Raphaelites.
-The women look directly at the artist/viewer, suggesting that the distance between artist and the subject has been crossed.
+The women look directly at the artist/viewer, suggesting that the space between artist and the subject has been crossed.

 Khnopff shared the Socialist sympathies of many Symbolists, like Horta who designed La Maison du Peuple (1899) for the betterment of the working class.
-The artist lectured at the educational branch of the Workers' Association on his favorite topics - early Flemish art and recent British art -and his classes were enthusiastically received.
-During the World War, Khnopff chose to stay in Brussels, sharing in the general hardships and using his influence to petition to the German occupiers for better conditions.
+The artist lectured at the educational branch of the Workers' Association on his favorite topics, early Flemish art and recent British art, and his classes were enthusiastically received.
+During the World War, Khnopff chose to stay in Brussels, sharing in the general hardships and using his influence to petition to the German occupiers for better living conditions.

-In the wake of his divorce, the artist who refused to admit his wife to his studio, invited a series of female journalists to interview him there: Maria Bierme in 1911; Zuzanna Rabska from Poland and Helene Laiillet in 1912.
-It's true that another woman got there first, an article published in Il Rinascemnto, Milan in April 1906 was written by Margherita Sarfatti who, two decades later, became the biographer and mistress of Benito Mussolini.
+In the wake of his divorce, the man who refused to admit his wife to his studio, invited a series of female journalists to interview him there: Maria Bierme in 1911; Zuzanna Rabska from Poland and Helene Laiillet in 1912.
+However another woman had got there first; an article appeared in Il Rinascemnto, a magazine published in Milan in April 1906, written by Margherita Sarfatti who, two decades later, became the biographer and mistress of Benito Mussolini.

 (1871-1949) became interested in collecting art.
 As an traveling engineer, the Belgian Stoclet began to collect artists as well, buying his first Khnopff, Head of a Young Englishwoman, in Vienna in 1898 and becoming friendly with its creator.
-As you can see from other works Stoclet purchased from the artists, he shared Khnopff's love of the color blue.
-When Stoclete inherited a fortune in 1904, he commissioned the Viennese architect Josef Hoffmann to design a house for the couple in Brussels.
+As you can see from other works Stoclet purchased, he shared Khnopff's love of the color blue.
+When Stoclet inherited a fortune in 1904, he commissioned the Viennese architect Josef Hoffmann to design a house in Brussels.
 Stoclet turned to Khnopff to design the murals for his music room.
 One panel , Albatross with a Broken Wing, was Khnopff's version of a scene from Coleridge's Rime of the Ancient Mariner.
 Khnopff was also commissioned to design the Wedding Room for the town hall at nearby Saint-Gilles.